There are lots of bad ways to install qmail, but rather fewer good ways.

 I take it as axiomatic that passwords should never be stored in the clear, and should never be transmitted in the clear over any network, even a local network.

 The POP3S protocol consists of plain POP3 inside an SSL tunnel.
 Similarly the SMTPS protocol consists of plain SMTP inside an SSL tunnel.
+Furthermore, SMTP allows for STARTTLS, which is effectively SMTP inside SSL inside SMTP.

-| SMTPS: AUTH required.
-Relaying allowed.
-No spam filtering. | SMTP: No AUTH required, indeed no AUTH allowed, so no passwords will be sent in the clear.
+SMTPS and STARTTLS: AUTH is optional.
+If satisfactory AUTH is received, then relaying is allowed, and much more lenient spam filtering is applied.
+SMTP: no AUTH is allowed, so no passwords will be sent in the clear.
 Relaying allowed from hosts inside our firewall and not otherwise.
-Spam filtering applied to all messages. |
+Spam filtering applied to all messages.

-| POP3S: USER/PASS required. | POP3: Not secure.
-Not allowed at all, because it would require sending passwords in the clear. |
+POP3S: USER/PASS required.
+POP3: Not secure.
+Not allowed at all, because it would require sending passwords in the clear.

-You will need the checkpassword utility from http://cr.yp.to/checkpwd/install.html so that the pop3s and smtps daemons can validate the passwords they receive.
+You will need the checkpassword utility from http://cr.yp.to/checkpwd/install.html so that the POP3s and SMTPS daemons can validate the passwords they receive.

-I refuse to use cmd5checkpw for several reasons.
+I decline to use cmd5checkpw for several reasons.
 The first reason is that it requires passwords to be kept in the clear in a file.
 That is just totally and completely unacceptable.
 It means I need to take heroic measures to protect my system and all my backup tapes against read access, now and forever.

 Note that many users (even if you tell them not to) will re-use one password for several purposes, so it really is super-important to diligently protect all passwords.